A great place to prepare for your future

-The University of Michigan is second in the nation in higher education in research and development, spending a record $1.349 billion in fiscal 2014 (from the National Science Foundation report on institutional R&D).
+The University of Michigan is the #1 ranked U.S. public research university, spending a record $1.39 billion in fiscal 2016 (from the National Science Foundation Higher Education Research and Development Survey).
 In our department we offer a broad range of research opportunities that apply traditional chemical engineering principles and modern science to solve some of today’s most pressing problems.

 Every PhD student is mentored individually by a research advisor who can help provide tailored opportunities for conference presentations, networking, publishing scholarly articles, learning how to teach, and grant writing.
 Students graduate from Michigan prepared to excel in their professional careers.
 Degree milestones, expectations, and responsibilities are shared with students during orientation, and again regularly each year as you progress toward your PhD.